 Maryland Equal Pay For Equal Work Fact Sheet Poster Required

-The Equal Pay For Equal Work Fact Sheet is an equal opportunity law poster by the Maryland Department Of Labor, Licensing and Regulation.
+The Equal Pay For Equal Work Fact Sheet is a labor law posters poster by the Maryland Department Of Labor, Licensing and Regulation.
 This is a mandatory posting for all employers in Maryland, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
-This poster describes the right that employees have to receive the same pay for the same work regardless of sex as well as what happens to employers that violate this law.
+It describes the right that Maryland employees have to receive equal pay for equal work regardless of sex as well as what happens to employers that violate this law.

 MD All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Maryland and Federal poster requirements by clicking here .